ahmedthebest31/alzaker.nvda-addon/README.md

 An NVDA ScreenReader add-on that reminds users of Islamic remembrances.
 Users can receive these reminders in multiple ways:

+## featchers

 - Read the remembrance using NVDA's default TTS.
 - Speak the remembrance using recorded audio files.
 - Display the remembrance in Windows notifications.

-The reminders are presented randomly at an interval specified by the user.
-Additionally, users can trigger a random remembrance using the shortcut `nvda+alt+Z`.
-This shortcut can be changed via `nvda > Preferences > Input gestures > alzaker`.
+- The reminders are presented randomly at an interval specified by the user from the setting page.
+- Additionally, users can trigger a random remembrance using the shortcut `nvda+alt+Z`.
+- and withh `nvda+alt+X` coppy the last spoken remembrances  to  system clipboard This shortcuts can be changed via `nvda > Preferences > Input gestures > alzaker`.

 ## Installation